jianxie134/jianxie134/README.md

 ### Hi there 👋

 🔭 I’m currently studying MSCS in Boston University
-🌱 I’m currently learning web back-end technology
-🤔 I’m looking for help with Software Engineer internship opportunity
+🌱 I’m currently building web apps using backend technologies 🤔 I’m looking for Software Engineer internships opportunity

 <!--
 **jianxie134/jianxie134** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.